Teacher Job Description Sample

 - Previous experience teaching the age levels and subject areas of the specific teaching position

 - Teaching credentials appropriate for the level of students being taught

 [Call to Action] Now that job hunters are familiar with your school and specific job requirements, you need a call to action so prospective teachers know exactly how to apply.
 Let them know whom to contact to apply, or how and where to submit an application, resume, and other supporting documents.

 Getting an applicant’s attention is one thing; finding the right teaching candidates yourself is another.
 Try Monster job ads and our flexible monthly plans, which allow you to upgrade, scale down, and cancel at any time.
-You’ll even have free access to Monster Studios, our easy-to-use app that lets you create video job descriptions.
-Get started here!
+Get started today!